 2. This is not a seminar for the super-smart scientists of the future.

 There will be a wide variation in the students taking part and a big variation in ability.
 Some will be “gifted and talented” students, some will be lower ability classes, or have special educational needs.
-The point of the event is to provide a space that engages all students, not just the ones who might go on to study STEM subjects at university.
+The point of the activity is to provide a space that engages all students, not just the ones who might go on to study STEM subjects at university.

 Most teenagers won’t grow up to be scientists, researchers or engineers, but they will all grow up to be people.
 As adults they’ll have to make decisions about science and engineering — as voters, as consumers — and we are trying to help them develop the skills and confidence to do that.
 For some, “Where do bogies come from?” or, “Do you like your job?” may be the most pressing question they can think of.
-Part of the point is that this event humanises science for young people; they realise that you are “like normal people” who they can relate to.
+Part of the point is that this activity humanises science for young people; they realise that you are “like normal people” who they can relate to.